 Group Sink or Swim

-This is Positive Interdependence.
-When the group has a goal and the group efforts will cause them to succeed or fail together.
-The each person's efforts benefit themselves AND everyone else in the group.
+This is positive interdependence.
+When the group has a goal, their efforts will cause them to succeed or fail together.
+Each person's efforts benefit themselves AND everyone else in the group.

 CLASSROOM STRATEGIES

 - Give different parts to each student.
-Each person in the group possesses different knowledge, skills, or experience so that the group needs to engage to complete the work together.
+Each group member possesses other knowledge, skills, or experience, so the group needs to engage to complete the work together.

 - Give students different roles in the group.